 There is no more powerful place to be for brands than in the News Feed.

-Previously, News Feed ads could be created to target Fans and friends of Fans, but no one beyond that level of connection.
+Previously, News Feed ads could be created to target Fans and friends of Fans, but no one beyond that level of Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 With the addition of Suggested Posts, brands can now target anyone — Fan or otherwise — in the News Feed.

 In many ways, it’s like a Promoted Post.
 You are promoting a post that you already created that will be shown in News Feeds.
 The main differences, though, are the “Suggested Post” label and prominent “Like Page” button.

 This could be a huge win for brands, if used responsibly.
 Of course, great care should also be taken since user backlash is inevitable.